MamaD33R/JavaScript-Projects/README.md

 # JavaScript-Projects
   <br>
   <br>
 Hello!
-This is where I'll be pushing my JavaScript coding projects for The Tech Academy.
+This is where I'll be pushing my JavaScript coding projects.
   <br>
   <br>
 <h1>Project Examples:</h1>